How do I set a custom network fee?

 The network fees can be fixed or can vary due to several factors.
 For BTC and BTC-like assets, the network fees are influenced by the number of inputs on the address.

-Starting from 2.3.0 versions of Atomic Wallet it is possible to adjust the custom fee for BTC, LTC and ETH coins.
+Starting from 2.45.1 version of Atomic Wallet it is possible to set a custom fee for BTC, LTC, ETH, and BSC coins (along with ERC 20 and BSC tokens).
 Here is a step by step guide.

 - Open Atomic Wallet.